 - Apply online at Cal State Apply by the deadline

-- Update the transfer coursework reported on your application, if applicable
+- Update the transfer coursework reported on your application

 Cal State LA requires applicants to declare a major on the application for admission consideration.
 Applicants must thoroughly educate themselves on their intended major's requirements for admission and degree completion prior to submitting an application for admission.
 Applicants will not be asked for an alternate major.
 Changes of major cannot be requested once the application has been submitted.
 In addition, once a student has enrolled at Cal State LA changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
-Local transfer applicants applying to a major with major-specific admissions requirements may list an alternate major without major-specific degree requirements on the application if they are serious about pursing this alternate program should they not be offered admission to their first major.

-Applicants must apply during October 1 – March 31 for Fall admission; or August 1-31 for Spring admission.
-If you are applying to a major with Major-Specific Requirements for Admission, you must apply for Fall admission by November 30.
+For Fall 2023 admission, applicants must apply between October 1, 2022-December 16, 2022 (extended from November 30; except for Nursing BSN which closed on 11/30/22).
 To apply to Cal State LA, visit Cal State Apply.
-If you attended a U.S. college, you will be required to enter all of your college coursework as part of the application process.
-In addition, applicants to majors with Major-Specific Requirements for Admission will have to report their progress in meeting these requirements.
+If you attended a U.S. college, you will be required to enter your U.S. college coursework as part of the application process.
+In addition, applicants will have to report their progress in meeting the Major-Specific Requirements for Admission.
+Applicants must ensure all information is reported accurately.
+Failure to do so may affect their admission decision.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.

 Some applicants may be asked to update their academic course information in the Cal State Apply Application to be considered for admission:

-- For Fall admission: Transfer coursework may be updated in January so that Fall grades and Spring enrollment can be included.
+- For Fall admission: Transfer coursework must be updated in January so that Fall grades and Spring enrollment can be included.

-- For Spring admission: Transfer coursework may be updated in September so that Summer grades can be included.
+- For Spring admission: Transfer coursework must be updated in September so that Summer grades can be included.

-- International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
+International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
 For a timely decision, please send your official college/university transcript(s) as soon as the requested term’s grade are posted, or within 2 weeks of submitting your application, whichever is later.
 For Fall 2023 admission eligibility review, transcripts must include grades through the Fall 2022 term.
 For Spring admission, transcripts must include grades through the preceding summer term.

 - Submit official TOEFL, IELTS, PTE or DuoLingo English Test (effective Spring 2022) test scores for the English Language Proficiency requirement if your college coursework was not taken at an institution where English is the only language of instruction.

 Additional documents may be required in certain circumstances: